Office of Medical Education

 Administrative oversight and support for preclinical and clinical curricula

-The Office of Academic Affairs provides administrative oversight to optimize student success in learning throughout the first four years of medical school.
-By centralizing the fundamental tasks required to effectively deliver a curriculum -- from didactics and rotation scheduling to course evaluations management to learning management software administration -- Academic Affairs fosters a consistent learning environment for students and faculty, regardless of course, campus, or clinical training site.
+The Office of Medical Education provides administrative oversight to optimize student success in learning throughout the first four years of medical school.
+By centralizing the fundamental tasks required to effectively deliver a curriculum -- from didactics and rotation scheduling to course evaluations management to learning management software administration -- Medical Education fosters a consistent learning environment for students and faculty, regardless of course, campus or clinical training site.

-Under the leadership of the Associate Dean for Academic Affairs and with expertise in the areas of faculty development and curricular innovation, Academic Affairs also works closely with individual faculty and faculty-led curriculum steering committees to support transformative education and excellence in teaching.
+Under the leadership of the senior associate dean for medical education and with expertise in the areas of faculty development and curricular innovation, Medical Education also works closely with individual faculty and faculty-led curriculum steering committees to support transformative education and excellence in teaching.

-The Office of Preclinical Education manages the full lifecycle of academic activities in years 1 and 2 of the curriculum, from scheduling to curriculum materials distribution to assessment and evaluation.
-The preclincal staff works closely with curriculum coordinators at each campus to ensure the curriculum is delivered with consistency and with excellence.
+The Preclinical Education unit of the Office of Medical Education manages the full lifecycle of academic activities in years 1 and 2 of the curriculum, from scheduling to curriculum materials distribution to assessment and evaluation.
+The preclinical staff works closely with curriculum coordinators at each campus to ensure the curriculum is delivered with consistency and with excellence.

-The Office of Clinical Education coordinates a rich learning experience across 12 primary clinical training sites.
-With administrators on each site, the Office of Clinical Education manages rotations and didactics scheduling for students during years 3 and 4.
+The Clinical Education unit of the Office of Medical Education coordinates a rich learning experience across 12 primary clinical training sites.
+With administrators on each site, Clinical Education manages rotations and didactics scheduling for students during years 3 and 4.

-The Office of Faculty Development provides educational resources and services to prepare the Heritage College faculty and CORE contingent for their educational roles.
-Our resources prepare student doctors and physicians by facilitating their learning of knowledge, skills and attitudes relevant for their setting and status.
+The Faculty Development unit of the Office of Medical Education provides educational resources and services to prepare the Heritage College faculty and GME contingent for their educational roles.
+Our resources prepare medical students and physicians by facilitating their learning of knowledge, skills and attitudes relevant for their setting and status.

 Learning Resource Center

-The Ohio University Heritage College of Osteopathic Medicine campuses maintain a Learning Resource Center (LRC) to support its curricula by providing access to learning materials and tools needed by Heritage College students for their course work and by providing access to a current reference collection in the basic and clinical sciences.
-Materials can be checked out from a LRC by Heritage College students, faculty, and staff for overnight use.
+The Ohio University Heritage College of Osteopathic Medicine campuses maintain a Learning Resource Center to support its curricula by providing access to learning materials and tools needed by Heritage College students for their coursework and by providing access to a current reference collection in the basic and clinical sciences.
+Materials can be checked out from an LRC by Heritage College students, faculty and staff for overnight use.

 Clinical and Community Experiences